loveencounterflow/coffeelibre/README.md

 * authoring macros with your favorite text editor; and
 * wrapping up pieces of functionality—especially annoyingly long-winded AOO-API incantations—into libraries (for which [src/coffeelibre.coffee](src/coffeelibre.coffee) may serve as an example).

+### Breaking News (2014-02-27@11:58 CET)

+JavaScript macros for AOO are run inside the [Rhino VM](https://www.mozilla.org/rhino/)).
+Now there's a slight chance this choice may be made an option: Not only is there [DynJS](http://dynjs.org/), "an ECMAScript runtime for the JVM", there's [Nodyn](http://nodyn.io/), too, which describes itself as  "a node.js compatible framework, running on the JVM powered by the DynJS Javascript runtime running under vert.x - the polyglot application platform and event bus".
+People who are crazy / stupid enough to think seriously about forking AOO / writing an office suite / a spreadsheet application / a **glorified multidimensional cellular automaton for numbers and texts that allows for alternative grid and graph layouts such as triangular and polar grids** (which is what i'd suggest to implement using [node-webkit](https://github.com/rogerwang/node-webkit)) should definitely take a look.

 ### Why?